MicrosoftDocs/win32/desktop-src/Shutdown/about-system-shutdown.md

 ---
-Description: 'System shutdown brings the system to a condition in which it is safe to turn off the computer.' ms.assetid: 'eeede4b3-8f68-4fe0-b16a-b5449aa27d59'
+Description: System shutdown brings the system to a condition in which it is safe to turn off the computer. ms.assetid: eeede4b3-8f68-4fe0-b16a-b5449aa27d59
 title: About System Shutdown
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About System Shutdown